JMAlexander/homebridge-rain-status/README.md

 ### Previous Rainfall
 - `name`: The name of the switch in HomeKit (default: "Previous Rainfall")
 - `station_id`: The ACIS weather station ID (default: "PHL" for Philadelphia)
-- `rain_threshold`: Amount of rain in inches that will trigger the switch (default: 0.1)
+- `previous_day_threshold`: Amount of rain in the previous day that will trigger the switch (default: 0.1)
+- `two_day_threshold`: Amount of rain in the previous two days combined that will trigger the switch (default: 0.25)
 - `check_interval`: How often to check for rain in minutes (default: 60, minimum: 15)

 ## Finding Your Station IDs